rtc11/poc/libs/fp/README.md

 - [ ] Monoids
 - [ ] Semigroups
 - [ ] Partial functions
+- [ ] Pipeline

+Separate data and behaviour, having algebraic data types on one side and functions over them on the other.

+### Algebraic data types
+A kind of composite type.
+Two common types are product types (tuples, records) and sum types (tagged, disjoint unions, coproduct, variant types).
+In kotlin, use: **sealed classes**

 ### Extra:

 - Functions are first class citizens
 - High Order Functions
 - Pure functions and Referential Transparency